babeheim/moralizing-gods-reanalysis/README.md

 ### Figure S4 | Posterior predictions for the probability of moralizing gods present by year

 Posterior predictions for the probability of moralizing gods present by year for Whitehouse, et al.’s main 12 NGAs in their analysis, drawn from the model described in Fig. 1A and Table S3 measured in years before their first documented appearance in the Seshat database.
-Posterior mean probability (black line) accompanied by 89% HPDI (red shading) indicates a high chance of MG present in every site centuries before recorded first appearance.
-Dashed lines indicate the first year at which 80% of posterior mass is above a probability of 0.5 (coin flip), used as a rough estimate of the “first emergence” of moralizing gods in Fig. 2B.
+Posterior mean probability (black line) accompanied by 89% HPDI (red shading) indicates a high chance of MG presence in every site several centuries before recorded first appearance.
+Dashed lines indicate the first year at which 80% of posterior mass is above a probability of 0.5 (coin flip), used as a rough estimate of the “first emergence” of moralizing gods in Fig. 1B.

 ![Posterior predictions for the probability of moralizing gods present by year](./output/revised_EDfig1_m2.png)